Da Vinci Toy Models

 The Role of Invention during the Renaissance

-Inventors like Leonardo da Vinci contributed significantly to technological progress during the Renaissance.
+Inventors like Leonardo da Vinci made significant contributions to technological progress during the Renaissance.

 This period valued creative thinking and exploration, leading to groundbreaking inventions that combined science and artistry.